Listen to the Podcast

 Looking at it right here, you can see this is amazon right there, that’s the ticker symbol that I put in, and then you have the calls on the left, the puts on the right, and these are the strike prices right here in the middle, as you look to the left, these are the dates.

 We have the November options, which are 36 days out.
-You have 64 days remaining for the December option, so you could trade either the 36 or the 64.
-Then there’s other things in here, which are weekly options, which you can see, which are the nonstandard ones but you can still also trade those.
+You have 64 days remaining for the December option so that you could trade either the 36 or the 64.
+Then there are other things in here, which are weekly options, which you can see, which are the nonstandard ones but you can still also trade those.
 Then you also have the February in 2017, which are 127 days out.

-That’s a basic option kind of trade grid or option chain, and this is what it looks like.
+That’s a necessary option kind of trade grid or option chain, and this is what it looks like.
 Over here on the right, you have some volatility that’s being played out and that you can see.
-Also I’ve marked it right there in the column, which also has the implied volatility.
+Also, I’ve marked it right there in the column, which also has the implied volatility.
 And you have that both on the calls and puts.

-If you’re looking to let’s just say buy an option contract, the way that you would do this is you’re looking at it and you check amazons price.
-If we look at the price right now, the last price is let’s say $829, so that’s our last price.
+If you’re looking to let’s say buy an option contract, the way that you would do this if you’re looking at it and you check amazons price.
+If we look at the price right now, the last price is let’s say $829, so that’s our previous price.

-What I can do is, if I’m interested in an upside thing or an upside move in the stock, I could simply just go ahead and buy an option contract, which in here if I bought at the 870 or the 840, buying it allows me to have the right but not the obligation to get that stock at the strike price that I choose.
+What I can do is, if I’m interested in an upside thing or an upside move in the stock, I could only just go ahead and buy an option contract, which is here if I bought at the 870 or the 840, buying it allows me to have the right but not the obligation to get that stock at the strike price that I choose.

 Get the knowledge before trading options

-You can see as that stock heads higher, you make money, you can see here you have a delta, a gamma and theta.
-Our delta right here is 100, gamma is nothing, theta nothing, Vega nothing, because if you’re just trading a simple stock, which right here we are, then you will not have gamma, theta and Vega, because that’s for options.
+You can see as that stock heads higher, you make money, you can see here you have a delta, gamma, and theta.
+Our delta right here is 100, gamma is nothing, theta nothing, Vega nothing, because if you’re trading a simple stock, which right here we are, then you will not have gamma, theta, and Vega, because that’s for options.

-But as we go up $1, since we have 100 shares.
+But as we go up to $1, since we have 100 shares.
 Then you make $100.
-That’s how stocks are trade, in terms of the delta.
+That’s how stocks are traded, regarding the delta.

 An option contract controls 100 shares

-When it comes to option contracts, it’s important that you remember each one of these contracts controls 100 shares.
+When it comes to option contracts, it’s essential that you remember each one of these contracts controls 100 shares.

 But if I buy this put option, you can see that my loss right there would be limited to $6135 and that is based on the strike price of $785 that I have.

-If I go to the $800, I can get a little closer, but I’m paying more for that.
-What you’re seeing now is you can see the risks that are involved.
+If I go to $800, I can get a little closer, but I’m paying more for that.
+What you see now is you can see the risks that are involved.
 Here’s our risk, you have a theta of -42, which means we lose $42 every day.
-You have a Vega of 97, delta of 65.
+You have a Vega of 97, the delta of 65.